Projects eligible for aid and maximum amount of aid

 In the consideration of aid, priority will be given to investment projects that promote new technology and its commercialisation and the balancing capacity of the electricity system.

-New technology refers to new types of commercial solutions that have not been extensively tested in Finland.
-Typically, this is the first or among the first demonstration plants of its kind.
-The adoption of new technology entails extra costs or risks compared to a corresponding project implemented using conventional technology.
+New technology refers to new kinds of solutions that have not yet been extensively tested in Finland.
+Typically, this means the first demonstration plant or plants.
+In comparison with similar projects based on conventional technologies, the introduction of new technologies involves additional costs or risks.

 • 50% of energy audits in the municipal sector and in micro, small and medium-sized enterprises in connection with energy efficiency agreements